Error Handling

-Here's an example that demonstrates the use of require
+Here's an example that demonstrates the use of `require` in a `mint` function:

 function :mint, { amount: :uint256 }, :public do